Gryfino: History

 In the Thirty Years' War, the town was hit by epidemics in 1625 and 1638, and was occupied by the Holy Roman Empire in 1627–1630 and by Sweden in 1630–1640.
 After the war, it remained in Swedish possession.
 In 1675 it was captured by the Brandenburg-Prussia, into whose possession it came finally in 1679.
 In 1709 Polish King Stanisław Leszczyński stopped in the town.
 In 1723, French Huguenots settled in Greifenhagen.
 During the Seven Years' War, the town was plundered by the Russians.
 Following the unification of Germany in 1871, Greifenhagen became part of the German Empire.
 In 1877 it was connected to the railroad and in 1914 the Berlin-Stettin shipping route was opened allowing Greifenhagen's economy to expand.

 Two labour camps of the Reich Labour Service were located in the town under Nazi Germany.
 In the final months of World War II, in March 1945, it was captured by Soviet and Polish forces.
 During the conquest the town center was heavily destroyed.
 Afterwards, the region became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 The remaining German population was expelled in accordance with the Potsdam Agreement and gradually replaced by Polish settlers.
 Despite the existence of the old Polish name Gryfów, the town was first renamed to Gryfin, and in 1946 to Gryfino by replacing the German suffix -hagen by the Polish suffix -ino.
+A local unit of the Freedom and Independence Association Polish anti-communist resistance organization operated in Gryfino, before it was crushed by the communists in May 1946.

 After the war, the town's life was reestablished, in 1945 the first schools began teaching, in 1946 the Gryf cinema was opened, and in 1947 the municipal library was opened.
 A new hospital and culture center were opened in 1955 and 1958, respectively.
 From 1975 to 1998 Gryfino was administratively located in the Szczecin Voivodeship.
 Underground anti-communist press was published in Gryfino from 1982 to 1984.
 In 2021, a mural to Polish resistance hero Witold Pilecki was unveiled in Gryfino.

 In 1974 the first unit of Dolna Odra Power Station, a large coal-fired power station, went in service.